friendsofgo/killgrave/README.md

-  -m, --proxy-mode string   Proxy mode, the options are all, missing or none (default "none") -u, --proxy-url string    The url where the proxy will redirect to -s, --secure              Run mock server using TLS (https) -v, --version             version for killgrave
+  -m, --proxy-mode string   Proxy mode, the options are all, missing or none (default "none") -u, --proxy-url string    The url where the proxy will redirect to -s, --secure              Run mock server using TLS (https) -v, --version             Version of Killgrave
   -w, --watcher             File watcher will reload the server on each file change
 ```